About Elizabeth Lyon

 Lyon holds a master’s degree in Social Sciences/Counseling and a B.A. in Sociology.
 Her minors are in humanities, psychology, and physical anthropology.
 She currently lives in Eugene, Oregon.

 No biography is complete without recognition of the teachers and mentors who made a significant impact on Elizabeth Lyon's career.
-An incomplete list includes: Gaines Smith, whose inheritance opened the doors to her literary career; Natasha Kern, who patiently mentored Elizabeth about professional proposal construction and novel craft; Dennis and Linny Stovall, owners of Blue Heron Publishing, who published her first two books; Denise Marcil for her generosity and professional advice; Meredith Bernstein, who landed the four-book contract, negotiated other contracts, and has become a life friend; the Corvallis children's writers' critique group for their professionalism; and present and past critique group writers for support and constructive criticism.
+An incomplete list includes: the late Gaines Smith, whose inheritance opened the doors to her literary career; Natasha Kern, who patiently mentored Elizabeth about professional proposal construction and novel craft; Dennis and Linny Stovall, owners of Blue Heron Publishing, who published her first two books; Denise Marcil for her generosity and professional advice; Meredith Bernstein, who landed the four-book contract, negotiated other contracts, and has become a life friend; the Corvallis children's writers' critique group; and present and past critique group writers for support and constructive criticism.